knative-extensions/eventing-rabbitmq/samples/tracing/README.md

 eventing-rabbitmq components is to configure your event source which sends events to the broker to attach trace headers to the request.

-[topology.yaml](./topology.yaml) contains a sample broker/trigger topology similar to the one found in the distributed tracing blog post, but with the additional creation of a RabbitMQ Cluster and with the broker configured to use it.
+This directory contains a sample broker/trigger topology similar to the one found in the distributed tracing blog post, but with the additional creation of a RabbitMQ Cluster and with the broker configured to use it.
 This sample assumes you have setup the `otel-collector.observability` service as shown in